AyoAdi/InsightBot-E-Commerce-Chatbo-/README.md

 ## Interacting with the Chatbot

-Wait till all the installations are ran completely, till you see the `You:` prompt.
+Wait till all the installations and dependencies are run completely, till you see the `You:` prompt.
 * **Type your question** at that prompt and press `Enter`.
 * The chatbot will process your request, generate an SQL query, get the answer, and display it in the terminal.
 * To **exit** the chatbot, type `exit` and press `Enter`.
 You can also use the keybinds `Ctrl+C`(`Cmd+C` if you are using a macbook)